Jc0404/OS-A3-Group/README.md

 ## Reflection and Self Assessment

 - Key design choice: worker threads free their argument blocks (level>0) while the root context leaves ownership to the caller; this avoids double-free of the initial struct yet still prevents leaks in spawned threads.
-Joining before merging guarantees sorted halves are finalised, eliminating race conditions.
+Joining before merging guarantees sorted halves are finalised, eliminating race conditions, specifically preventing an Order Violation Bug.
 - Remaining risk: overall speedup depends on the concrete implementations of `merge`/`my_mergesort` and on runtime scheduling or available CPU cores.
+- Lack of Locks and Semaphores: The code could be more complex, in order to demonstrate the utility of locks and semaphores.
+However, due to the nature and scope of the task it was deemed more suitable to not employ these methods.
+Added unnecessary complexity comes with a greater potential for errors, especially so when dealing with mutual exclusion.
+Thus the approach focused around utilising pthread_join was selected, which enables us to entirely avoid a Deadlock problem.
+The hierarchical approach taken also removes the potential for a Circular Wait to occur.
+- Reflection: This code effectively demonstrates the key advantages of a multithreaded approach, by directly contrasting it against a single threaded, sequential array sort.
+Multithreading can provide several challenges to overcome, such as being mindful of critical sections and race conditions.
+However, depending on the desired application, it can be a truly invaluable tool in ensuring efficiency and timely operations.

 ## Sources Used